AlejoBarto8/alejobarto8.github.io/_posts/2023-08-27-overthewire-Bandit.md

 <img src="{{ site.img_path }}/overthewirebandit/OTH_bandit_49.png" width="100%" style="margin: 0 auto;display: block; max-width: 900px;">
 <br />

+> **`nc`**: or netcat utility is used for just about anything under the sun involving TCP, UDP, or UNIX-domain sockets.
+It can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports, do port scanning, and deal with both IPv4 and IPv6.

+> **`telnet`**: is used for interactive communication with another host using the TELNET protocol.
+It begins in command mode, where it prints a telnet prompt ("telnet> ").
+If telnet is invoked with a host argument, it performs an open command implicitly.

 Now I have to send the password string to the port of the victim machine on port 30000, I can do it with `nc` or `telnet` and get the password of the user **`bandit15`**.

 ```bash